flinker-app/docs/README.md

 ### Microsoft 365 Add ons for 100% secure project management between teams and companies.

-Discover the full potential of Flinker Apps with our guides and documentation.
-Jumpstart your journey here.
-Enhanced your team collaboration and security across Microsoft SharePoint and Teams with Flinker Apps.
+Discover the full potential of Microsoft Add ons with these guides and documentation.
+Enhanced your team collaboration and security across Microsoft SharePoint and Teams.

 > [!NOTE]
 > **🛡️ Privacy First: Your Data Remains Secure!**